-The package includes transport to and from the airport, accommodation around the country, and a guided mini-bus drive around the Ring Road including the Snæfellsnes Peninsula.
-You'll also be staying in the city of Reykjavík for three nights
+The package includes transport to and from the airport, accommodation around the country, and a guided mini-bus drive around the Ring Road, including the Snæfellsnes Peninsula.
+You'll also be staying in the city of Reykjavík for three nights.

 Book this immersive 11-day package to experience the best Iceland has to offer and make memories that will last you a lifetime.
 Check availability by choosing a date.

-You'll start at Þingvellir National Park, the original site of Alþingi, the Icelandic parliament which was founded by Vikings in 930 AD.
+You'll start at Þingvellir National Park, the original site of Alþingi, the Icelandic parliament founded by Vikings in 930 AD.
 In the area's more recent history, the park's moss-covered lava formations were used as a location for the HBO series Game of Thrones.
-At Þingvellir, you can walk between continents as the park is neither located on the Eurasian nor the N-American tectonic plates, but in a rift valley between.
+At Þingvellir, you can walk between two continents as the park is neither located on the Eurasian nor the N-American tectonic plates, but in a rift valley between.

-No doubt your waterfall appetite was whetted by Gullfoss the day before and it'll surely be quenched on day three.
-You'll see two majestic waterfalls which both measure over 60 meters tall.
+No doubt your waterfall appetite was whetted by Gullfoss the day before, and it'll surely be quenched on day three.
+You'll see two majestic waterfalls, which both measure over 60 meters tall.
 One is the compact Seljalandsfoss which has a footpath that allows visitors to walk behind the curtain of water.
 The other is the bellowing Skógarfoss which sprays a mist far over the surrounding area.

-Continuing along the coastline you will encounter Reynisfjara Black Sand Beach.
-This dark beach and the looming lava-formation, Reynisdrangar, might ignite your inner gothic poet, or at the very least provide some Instagrammable photos.
+Continuing along the coastline, you will encounter Reynisfjara Black Sand Beach.
+This dark beach and the looming lava-formation, Reynisdrangar, might ignite your inner gothic poet, or at the very least, provide some Instagrammable photos.

 At the end of your South Coast exploration, you can have a well-earned rest in your accommodations near the village of Vík.

 Jökulsárlón Glacial Lagoon is a spectacular thing to behold.
-Icebergs which have broken off from a nearby glacier floated on top of the tranquil lagoon, creating a display of blue and white shapes.
+Icebergs that have broken off from a nearby glacier floated on top of the tranquil lagoon, creating a display of blue and white shapes.
 The grandeur of the location seems to go unnoticed by the relaxed seals that hang out on the banks of the lagoon.

-If you are travelling between May and October, you can elect to take a boat ride on the lagoon for a unique view of the icebergs and sail between the giant, natural ice sculptures on Jökulsárlón’s mirror-like surface.
+If you are traveling between May and October, you can elect to take a boat ride on the lagoon for a unique view of the icebergs and sail between the giant, natural ice sculptures on Jökulsárlón’s mirror-like surface.

 The Eastfjords are full of texture, with mountains looming over rugged coastlines.
-The area is also the only part of Iceland where reindeer roam free, perhaps you'll be lucky enough to spot one.
+The area is also the only part of Iceland where reindeer roam free.
+Perhaps you'll be lucky enough to spot one.

 While in the East you'll also be able to see Hallormsstaðaskógur, the biggest forest in Iceland.
-Iceland is not known for wooded landscapes, there aren't many to be found, which makes Hallormsstaðaskógur unique.
-It is an appealing place for hiking, bird spotting and picnics.
+Iceland is not known for wooded landscapes.
+There aren't many to be found, which makes Hallormsstaðaskógur unique.
+It is an appealing place for hiking, bird spotting, and picnics.
 Hallormstaðaskógur is not too far from Egilsstaðir, the largest town in the eastern region of Iceland.

 Your accommodation for the night will be in a lovely town in the Eastfjords.

 You will then head towards the 'Capital of the North' Akureyri.
 On the way, you will stop at a momentous waterfall known as Goðafoss' The Waterfall of the Gods.'